exyi/CheckTestOutput/README.md

 # CheckTestOutput

+A library for semi-manual tests.
+Run a function, manually check the output.
+But only if it is different than last run.
+Built on git - stage the new version to accept it.

 Although it's a nice idea that tests should verify if the results are correct by some smart logic, it not always possible/practical.
-For example, if you are testing a transpiler, it would come in handy to solve the halting problem, which is not possible.
+For example, when testing a transpiler, it would come in handy to solve the halting problem.
 In that cases, you may end up with an assertion that simply checks if the result is equal to one of the valid outputs and that is annoying to maintain.
-This project just makes it less annoying.
+This project just makes the long `Assert.Equal("....", generatedCode)` less annoying.

-It is a very simple library that performs a check that the test output is the same as last time.
-It compares the test output with its version from git index and if it does not match it simply throws an exception.
-To accept a new version of output, you can simply stage a changed file produced by the test.
-Or, to find where is the difference, you can use your favorite tool for comparing changes in the source tree.
+The library simply checks that the test output is the same as last time.
+It the test output is **compared with its version from git index** and throws an **exception if it does not match**, prints a diff and writes a new version to the working tree.
+To accept the new version, you stage the changed file.
+Or, to inspect the differences, you can use your favorite diff tool.

 ## Usage

-It requires your project to be in [git version control system](https://git-scm.com/).
-You can use any test framework you want, this thing just throws some exceptions, I'll use XUnit in the examples here. `CheckTestOutput` class just checks if some files match output from your test.
-The constructor parameter specifies where are the files going to be stored relative to the test file location (it uses [C#/F# caller info attributes](https://docs.microsoft.com/cs-cz/dotnet/csharp/programming-guide/concepts/caller-information)), in this case, it's `./testoutputs`.
-The file name is the method name, in this case, `SomeTest.TestString.txt`.
+It requires your project to be in [git version control system](https://git-scm.com/) (it works without git, but does not offer the simple stage-to-accept workflow).
+You can use any test framework you want, this thing just throws exceptions -- we'll use XUnit in the examples here.
+The `OutputChecker` constructor parameter specifies where are the files with the expected output going to be stored relative to the test file location (it uses [C#/F# caller info attributes](https://docs.microsoft.com/cs-cz/dotnet/csharp/programming-guide/concepts/caller-information)).
+In this case, it's `./testoutputs`.
+The file name will be equal to the caller method name, in this case, `SomeTest.TestString.txt`.

 This is how you check if simple string matches: